 Signs you need to look out for when anger is taking over

 Several telltale signs can warn you when your anger is about to come to town.
 It’s in your best interest to pay attention to these signs and act accordingly.
 Otherwise, you might suffer another anger-related episode.
 If you begin to feel any of these symptoms, it’s best to realize what’s going on and analyze the situation.
 The worst thing you can do is ignore them altogether – if you know what to expect and ignore it, you’ll get twice as angry because you didn’t care.

-If any of these things start to happen, you might be about to suffer from anger:
+If any of these physical warning signs begin to show, you might be about to feel angry:

 - Multiple muscles start to get tense

 - You start to breathe faster